 What Can Be Learned from Parkland

-In Parkland and other communities that contract their 911 services, many callers hang up in fear and frustration before ever getting to the first responder needed.
-When traumatized, a victim has a significant reduction in fine motor control, near vision, and color vision, which can make it extremely difficult to perform the life-saving act of even dialing 911, let alone be put on hold and repeat their need for help to another dispatcher.
+In an emergency, many callers hang up in fear and frustration before ever getting to a first responder.
+When traumatized, a victim has a significant reduction in fine motor skills, near vision, and the ability to see colors, which can make a simple act like calling 911 extremely difficult to perform.

-In this case, in February 2018 and still today, Parkland 911 calls from cellular phones are routed to Coral Springs, prohibiting Broward Sheriff Officers (BSO) from receiving Parkland’s direct 911 calls.
+In 2018, Parkland 911 calls from cell phones were routed to Coral Springs, which prohibited Broward Sheriff Officers (BSO) from receiving Parkland’s direct 911 calls.
 The Coral Springs 911 center initially treated the MSDHS shooting solely as a fire/EMS event because it provides fire and emergency medical services to Parkland, not police response.
-This is what happened when those MSDHS cellphone callers called 911 for help.
+This is what happened when those MSDHS callers called 911 for help.

-- Finally, the 911 callers had to repeat the reason for needing the police all over again to the BSO dispatcher.
+4. The 911 callers had to repeat the reason for needing the police to the BSO dispatcher.

-We have learned from the Parkland attack and the other 276+ active shooter tragedies between 2000-2019, that there is not enough time for even the most prepared person to react and get help with our traditional 911 system.
-It is preposterous to expect anyone – especially our school children and staff – to be this vulnerable without immediate help available.
+We have learned from the Parkland attack and the other 276+ active shooter tragedies between 2000-2019, that there is not enough time for even the most prepared person to react and get help with traditional 911 system.

 Easy-to-Use Guard911® Apps Save Lives